HerzLab/UnityExperiments/Documentation/FAQ.md

         }
         ```

     - Or you need to make sure that there is a configs folder defined on your Desktop (when running from the Unity Editor).
-Just copy the configs folder from the UnityEPL repo to your Desktop and anywhere that the executable is located.
+Just copy the [configs folder](/installer/configs/) from the repo to your Desktop and anywhere that the executable is located.

 1. #### You start the experiment and it hangs